-Starfish: Starfish is replacing the F.I.R.S.T. and S.T.A.R. systems, and has the ability to integrate data from multiple systems, easier use for faculty and academic advisors, the ability to generate communication based on system data as well as alerts entered by faculty.
+Starfish: Starfish has the ability to integrate data from multiple systems, easier use for faculty and academic advisors, the ability to generate communication based on system data as well as alerts entered by faculty.
 The student interface allows a student to track their academic progress.